DefaultValue/dockerizer_for_php/Future.md

 @TODO

 1. Move templates to the Composer packages.
-Should we prefix templates by vendor?
-Yes!
-2. Support custom Dockerfiles for services.
+2. PHP-FPM support and Magento PWA support (or describe how to install it).
-3. Add command for get template meta information: name, supported packages, services, variables, etc.
+3. Support custom Dockerfiles for services.
-4. Support Magento EE, B2B, Cloud.
+4. Add command for get template meta information: name, supported packages, services, variables, etc.
-5. Add MacOS support.
+5. Support Magento EE, B2B, Cloud.
 6. Fix issue displaying full dockerization or Magento setup command.
 7. Rename ProcessibleFile to ProcessableFile
 8. Get command descriptions and short descriptions to generate documentation to keep this information fully consistent and synchronized with the code.